Life planning and financial guidance for clients of all ages

 Let’s talk about one of these areas.
 How do you approach the retirement-planning process?

 Retirement planning has presented new challenges for individuals over the past 15 years.
 We have faced two major market downturns, historically low interest rates for several years, and ongoing changes and uncertainty regarding Social Security.
 Traditional pension plans are rapidly becoming extinct in many industry and occupational categories.
 Companies of all sizes have faced their own difficult financial times and a growing burden of health-care costs.
-Contributions and matches to 401(k)s have been on a decline for a sizable segment of workers.

 While these are all significant issues, they are not insurmountable for individuals and families.
 I believe professional guidance can play a huge role in helping individuals of all ages plan for retirement income.
 This, I believe, is as important for younger people—who have come of age in troubled economic times—as it is for people close to retirement.
 The first thing we do with any new client is roll up our sleeves and try to gain a full understanding of a family’s financial situation and their aspirations for the future.